-- 1. Record all the screens in system setup so that you can restore the correct settings in step 7. - 1.
-Follow the procedures in "Before You Begin." - 2.
-Locate the battery socket. - NOTICE: If you pry the battery out of its socket with a blunt object, be careful not to touch the system board with the object.
-Ensure that the object is inserted between the battery and the socket before you attempt to pry out the battery.
-Otherwise, you may damage the system board by prying off the socket or by breaking circuit traces on the system board. - 3.
-Remove the battery by pressing on the tab to pop the battery upward, and then carefully prying it out of its socket with your fingers or with a blunt, nonconducting object such as a plastic screwdriver.

-- 4. Insert the new battery into the socket with the side labeled "+" facing up, and snap the battery into place. - 5.
-Close the computer cover.
+- 1. Record all the screens in system setup so that you can restore the correct settings in step 8. - 2.
+Follow the procedures in "Before You Begin." - 3.
+Locate the battery socket on the system board. - 4.
+Remove the battery by pressing on the tab, which will release the battery from the battery socket. - 5.
+Insert the new battery into the socket with the side labeled "+" facing up, and snap the battery into place.

-NOTICE: To connect a network cable, first plug the cable into the network device and then plug it into the computer.

-6. Connect your computer and devices to electrical outlets, and turn them on.

-- 7. Enter system setup and restore the settings you recorded in step 1. - 8.
+- 6. Close the computer cover. - NOTICE: To connect a network cable, first plug the cable into the network device and then plug it into the computer. - 7.
+Connect your computer and devices to electrical outlets, and turn them on. - 8.
+Enter system setup and restore the settings you recorded in step 1. - 9.
 Properly dispose of the old battery.
 See the Product Information Guide for battery disposal information.

-Technical Specifications DellTM DimensionTM XPS Systems Service Manual
+Specifications DellTM DimensionTM 8400 Service Manual